CareSet/DURC/README.md

 You can start a field with a digit '1', or '0' but you cannot start a function that way.. so beware...

+# Using Eloquent Child Classes to steer
+The basic idea of DURC is that you generate some child classes that inherent from auto-generated parents.
+When you substantially change your database structure, you re-run the generator, but the generator will not touch any code that you have put in your child classes under the /app/ directory.

+So if you have made changes to /app/yourthing.php then it will not be overwritten... but if the underlying yourthing table now has a new field that links to another table.. well that should all work as expected because the parent class (which is overwritten each time code is generated) is now smarter.

+Its a little bit of a snake eating its tail, but things you put into your child-DURC class files can change how the next round of code-generation happens.
+Specifically if you populate the following UX fields:

+* public static $UX_hidden_col
+* public static $UX_view_only_col

+Which does what it sounds like.
+The next time a view is generated it will not show the fields that are hidden and fields with view only will either be disabled or readonly.

 # TROUBLESHOOTING

 If you get the error "No application encryption key has been specified"